 Passing legislation that allows licensed professional counselors to be reimbursed by Medicare is one of the top priorities for the Government Affairs team.
-It has passed the House once and the Senate once in different years.
+This legislation has passed the House once and the Senate once in different years.
 We are working to get it over the finish line.
 Please read about the issue and then go to the Take Action page to contact your representatives in Washington.

 Medicare is the nation's largest health insurance program, covering over 43 million older Americans (65 or older), and approximately 10 million Americans with disabilities.
 The program was established in 1965.
-Medicare has covered psychologists and clinical social workers since 1989, but does not cover Licensed Professional Counselors (LPC’s).
+Medicare has covered psychiatrists, psychologists and clinical social workers since 1989, but does not cover Licensed Professional Counselors (LPC’s).

-Medicare now covers mental health services when provided by psychiatrists, psychologists, mental health clinical nurse specialists, and clinical social workers.
-LPCs are not covered, despite the fact they have education, training, and practice rights equivalent to or greater than existing covered providers.
+There are more than 140,000 licensed professional counselors across the country ready to provide needed treatment, especially in rural areas where they are often the only mental health professional available.
+LPCs are not able to be reimbursed by Medicare, despite the fact they have education, training, and practice rights equivalent to or greater than existing covered providers.
 LPCs are licensed for independent practice in all 50 states, and are covered by private sector health plans.